wandb/data-flywheel-nvidia/README.md

 **The purpose of this Blueprint is two-fold:**

-1. To provide a production-grade reference implementation of a Data Flywheel on top of the NeMo Microservice Platform.
+1. To provide a production-grade reference implementation of a Data Flywheel on top of the NeMo microservices.
 1. To educate the community on what Data Flywheels are: what they can do, what they can't do, and what to expect when building them.

 You can get started quickly and achieve similar results using your own infrastructure by following the [Quickstart guide](./docs/02-quickstart.md).